TinkerTools/tinker9/doc/manual/m/key/potent.rst

 .. index:: STRBNDTERM

-This keyword controls use of the bond stretching-angle bending cross term potential energy.
+Controls use of the bond stretching-angle bending cross term potential energy.
 In the absence of a modifying option, this keyword turns on use of the potential.
 The *NONE* option turns off use of this potential energy term.